irgendwr/TelegramAlert/docs/development/README.md

 ## Build

-Run `mvn clean package` to build a JAR file.
+Run `../graylog2-server/mvnw -B package --file pom.xml` to build a JAR file.

 Note: You may need to define the correct Java version for Maven, eg. via